Skip to content

 Key Takeaways

-• The enemy’s caution does part of the work for you
+• The enemy’s caution does your work for you

-• This is a high-risk bluff, not a stable defense model
+• This is a high-risk bluff, not a routine method

 Next: Stratagem 33 — Counter-Espionage →